canonical/sqlair/docs/howto/query.md

 > See more {ref}`input-expression-syntax`, {ref}`output-expression-syntax`.

-## 3. Prepare your query string to get a Statement
+## Prepare your query string to get a statement

 Now you have your query string, you need to pass it to `sqlair.Prepare` along with samples of all the types mentioned in the input and output expressions.